Course Review: Coursera's AI for Enhanced Content Creation

 We recapped the learning objectives from each week to set your expectations for course material.
 The great part about this certification is that it's self-paced-- meaning that if you're super determined you can likely knock it out in a weekend.
 However, we've recapped the material in weekly chunks for you here.
 The primary focus of the entire cert is teaching the different types of engagements you can have while prompting the AI.
 Each week mostly focuses on the different themes-- we found this format to be incredibly helpful and thoughtful provoking.

-Week 1: Introduction to AI and Generative Tools
+Week 1: Introduction to Generative AI and Core Tools

 - What is Generative AI?

-- Overview of tools: ChatGPT, Google Bard, DALL·E, etc.
+- Overview of tools such as ChatGPT, Google Bard, and DALL·E

-Goal: Understand what generative AI is and how it fits into modern creative work.
+Gain a foundational understanding of generative AI and how it is transforming modern creative work.

-- Rewriting, summarizing, and ideation with tools like ChatGPT
+- Techniques for rewriting, summarizing, and ideation using tools like ChatGPT

 Week 3: Visual Content Creation with AI

-- AI-assisted workflows in marketing, journalism, social media
+- How AI is being used in marketing, journalism, and social media

 - Tool comparisons: ChatGPT vs. Bard vs. Claude